huggingface/peft/docs/source/package_reference/llama_adapter.md

 # Llama-Adapter

 [Llama-Adapter](https://hf.co/papers/2303.16199) is a PEFT method specifically designed for turning Llama into an instruction-following model.
 The Llama model is frozen and only a set of adaptation prompts prefixed to the input instruction tokens are learned.
-Since randomly initialized modules inserted into the model can cause the model to lose some of it's existing knowledge, Llama-Adapter uses zero-initialized attention with zero gating to progressively add the instructional prompts with the model.
+Since randomly initialized modules inserted into the model can cause the model to lose some of its existing knowledge, Llama-Adapter uses zero-initialized attention with zero gating to progressively add the instructional prompts to the model.

 The abstract from the paper is: